SeanJxie/SnakeCpp/README.md

 # SnakeCpp
-Snake game written in C++ with SDL
+Snake game written in C++ with SDL.